-Andrew Haffner covers county, health and general assignment stories for the Grand Forks Herald.
+Andrew Haffner covers higher education and general assignment stories for the Grand Forks Herald.
 He attended the University of Wisconsin in Madison, where he studied journalism, political science and international studies.
 He previously worked at the Dickinson Press.

 - Member for